-If you care about something, you should leave it better than you found it.
-That lesson was instilled in Todd Gloria by his parents, and it motivates him to improve the San Diego region every day.
+If you truly care about something, then you should leave it better than you found it.
+That lesson was instilled in Todd Gloria by his parents, and it motivates him to improve San Diego and the State of California every day.

-Known as the most accessible member of the San Diego City Council, Todd remains in close contact with neighbors throughout the city.
-He credits San Diegans for keeping him focused on the issues that matter most in their communities.
+Known as one of the most accessible elected officials in San Diego, Todd remains in close contact with neighbors throughout his District and credits San Diegans for keeping him focused on the issues that matter most in their communities.

-Todd Gloria graduated from the University of San Diego and is an enrolled member of the Tlingit Haida Indian Tribes of Alaska.
+Todd is a graduate of the University of San Diego and an enrolled member of the Tlingit Haida Indian Tribes of Alaska.
 A native of San Diego, he lives in the neighborhood of Mission Hills.

 Download a high resolution photo of Todd Gloria.